AnuhyaL/NASA-Turbofan-Jet-Engine-Remaining-Useful-Life-RUL-Prediction-Using-LSTM/README.md

 * then adjust the setting in the data according to the choice of dataset (recommendations given below) and click on the explanatory analysis and also click on the train the model

 * It takes few minutes of time and give the plots

+* when you do it manually you see the MSE for each epochs in the command prompt

 **(The dataset is in the .zip file so need to exact it before uploading it in the code if downloading the code and doing manually)**